 Perhaps it seems quite clear that greater happiness would ensue, and in fact, both logic and research back up this claim.
 Gratitude has been shown across multiple studies to increase happiness overall…from the basics of simply having more “feel good” neurotransmitters floating around, to increased overall life satisfaction from the shifts and changes that having a regular connection to gratitude supports and creates.

 So…now that you know the powerful benefits that gratitude can deliver, are you wondering how to cultivate more of it in your own life?
-If yes, stay tuned for more gratitude resources over the next few weeks, including this month’s Coaching Toolbox, "5 Minute Happiness Boost: Gratitude Journaling Made Easy" where I introduce a fun and easy way to bring more gratitude into your life.
+If yes, check out this Coaching Toolbox, "5 Minute Happiness Boost: Gratitude Journaling Made Easy" where I introduce a fun and easy way to bring more gratitude into your life.

 With love and (of course) gratitude,